Please visit Carolyncoyle.com for most up-to-date information

 Ph.D Student, National Science Foundation Graduate Research Fellow

-Carolyn Coyle is an NSF Graduate Research Fellow and PhD student in Dr. Liba Pejchar's lab in the department of Fish, Wildlife and Conservation Biology and the Graduate Degree Program in Ecology at Colorado State University.
+Carolyn Coyle is an NSF Graduate Research Fellow and PhD candidate in Dr. Liba Pejchar's lab in the department of Fish, Wildlife and Conservation Biology and the Graduate Degree Program in Ecology at Colorado State University.
 While working towards a B.S in Fisheries and Wildlife Science at Oregon State University, she conducted an independent research project under PI Dr. Aaron Liston exploring the role that Orange-crowned Warblers may play in vine maple pollination.
 This experience pushed her to pursue higher education to explore if a broader suite of songbirds may be maintaining plant populations across western North America.
 Carolyn’s interests include avian conservation, pollination ecology, plant ecology, landscape ecology, and outreach through citizen science.

 Liba Pejchar